TiranB/Powerquery-ETL-Automation/README.md

 ### Issues in the data
  1. Header Formatting: Column headers are split across two rows, requiring consolidation.
- 2. Combined Attributes: *Shipping Mode* and *Container Type8 are stored in a single column, making it difficult to analyze them separately.
+ 2. Combined Attributes: *Shipping Mode* and *Container Type* are stored in a single column, making it difficult to analyze them separately.
  3. Missing Derived Metric: While *Order Quantity*, *Unit Sell Price*, and *Discount Percent* are available, the *Sales Amount* column is missing and needs to be calculated.
  4. Lack of Shipping Lead Time: There's no column indicating the number of days between the order date and Shipping date, which is critical for logistics analysis.
  5. Inconsistent Naming Convention: The *SalesPerson* names include formal prefixes (e.g., Mr., Mrs.), which should be standardized for better data clarity and consistency.

 ### Data Cleaning Steps
- 1. Selected the 'Transform Sample File' in 'Helping Queries' window
+ 1. Selected the *Transform Sample File* in *Helping Queries* window
  2. Fixed Header Formatting Issue
-    - Removed the automatically applied 'Promoted Headers' step from the Applied Steps panel.
+    - Removed the automatically applied *Promoted Headers* step from the Applied Steps panel.
     - Transposed the table to separate the two header rows into distinct columns.
     - Merge the first two columns(header components) into a single column
     - Transpose the data back